CLI · TUI · Apache-2.0 licensed

 One app, many tabs

 The first dataset scaffolds a shared authenticated React app.
 Each later dataset is added as a tab — same shell, same login, same deploy target.
+Tab composition is deterministic and product-owned: the model writes dashboard components, never your app shell, so one generation can't break another dashboard's tab.

 Server-side auth by default